-I am the registered owner of a freehold residence in Carmarthenshire but nevertheless charged rent, why is this and what is this?
+I purchased a freehold residence in Carmarthenshire but still charged rent, why is this and what is this?

 Rentcharge payments are usually between £2.00 and £5.00 per year.
-Rentcharges have existed for hundreds of years, but the Rent Charge Act 1977 barred the creation of new rentcharges from 1977 onwards.
+Rentcharges have existed for many centuries, but the Rent Charge Act 1977 barred the establishment of fresh rentcharges post 1977.

-Old rentcharges can now be extinguished by making a one off payment under the Act.
-Any rentcharges that are still in existence after 2037 is to be dispensed with completely.
+Old rentcharges can now be extinguished by making a lump sum payment under the Act.
+Any rentcharges that are still in existence post 2037 is to be dispensed with completely.

 I need some quick conveyancing in Carmarthenshire as I am faced with pressure to exchange contracts within 2 weeks.
 A mortgage is not required.
 Is it possible to avoid the conveyancing searches to save money and time?

 As you are not getting a mortgage you are at free not to have searches carried out although no lawyer would recommend that you don't.
 With plenty of history conveyancing in Carmarthenshire the following are instances of issues that can be revealed and therefore impact the marketability of the property: Enforcement Actions, Overdue Fees, Outstanding Grants, Road Schemes,...

 Am I right to be suspicious by brokers that I am dealing with are recommending a factory type conveyancing firm rather than a local Carmarthenshire conveyancing company?